younghkb/piconot/README.md

    - Install [JavaFX] on your computer (preferred option, but don't spend a lot of time if it's not easy to install)
    -  Remove the graphics elements from the project and just use the text-based runner.
-To do so, from the main directory of the project, run git checkout no-graphics.
+To do so, from the main directory of the project, run `git checkout no-graphics`.
 Then compile and run as you normally would.
    You're now working off a different branch of the assignment.
 I'm not quite sure how pull requests will work, but we'll figure it out :).

 You can also run the provided "internal" program on the command line, by typing `sbt "run internal.EmptyAPI"`in the top-level directory.
 (Note, if you run the